Sachin20010517/Deploy-Netflix-Clone-on-Kubernetes/README.md

 **Phase 2: Security**

 1. **Install SonarQube and Trivy:**
-    - Install SonarQube and Trivy on the EC2 instance to scan for vulnerabilities.

-        sonarqube
+   ***SonarQube***
+      - SonarQube is a code quality and security analysis tool that is widely used to ensure that code adheres to coding standards, is free from bugs, and is secure.
+It scans the source code for potential vulnerabilities, code smells (maintainability issues), and other quality-related metrics.

+        To install SonarQube:

         ```
         docker run -d --name sonar -p 9000:9000 sonarqube:lts-community
         ```